Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/04-CustomViews/README.md

 By the end of this lesson, students should be able to:

 - Create custom views programmatically
-- Refactor an Xcode project
-- Implement views with xib files
+- Implement custom views using xib files

 <!-- > -->